 The school’s operations had undergone significant changes, and it expanded into more neighborhoods beyond Grafarvogur, such as Grafarholt, Úlfarsárdalur, Háaleiti, Bústaðir and Árbær.
 The name of the school, Grafarvogur Music School ended up being misleading for students so a name change was considered.
 What all the students have in common is that they live in Reykjavík, as the school operates based on a service agreement with the City of Reykjavík.

-Tónskólinn í Reykjavík offers a variety of music education in the form of group or private lessons.
+Tónskólinn í Reykjavík receives financial contributions from Reykjavik City through a service agreement.
+The school offers a variety of music education in the form of group or private lessons.
 The school has always adhered to the core curriculum for music schools and has graduated a large number of students at the basic, intermediate and advanced levels.
 Students can pursue their studies in their local area.
 The school’s primary location is in Hverafold next to Foldaskóli, but lessons are also held in several grade schools, Grafarvogskirkja, and Bústaðakirkja.

 The main purpose of the school is to promote students’ ability to create and perform music, as well as to listen and enjoy.
 The school prepares students for independent music practice as well as further studies in music and related subjects at the secondary and university levels.
 The school is staffed by well-educated and ambitious teachers who embrace personalized instruction.
 The school provides students with opportunities to perform at concerts and other events.